Healthcare Recruitment in Glasgow: Complete Guide

 Qualifications & Certifications Required

-- Enhanced DBS Clearance: Mandatory for all roles involving vulnerable adults or children; must be completed before placement.
+- Disclosure and Barring Service (DBS) Enhanced Check – essential for any role involving vulnerable adults or children; must be current

-- Right to Work in the UK: Proof of visa, citizenship, or settled status required by law.
+- Right to Work in the UK – proof of visa status, British citizenship, or settled status

 Key Employers & Industry in Glasgow